 After the car passed by me and screeched to a stop, I saw Molly's hat come tumbling out from beneath it.
 (I’m starting to “tear-up” writing this story.)
 Frannie, in her panic, ran up to the driver and began beating on his windshield screaming, "You hit my little girl!"
 Meanwhile, I was TRAPPED, unable to figure out how to release my seatbelt!
 And I prayed ...
 "God, please don’t let this be true what I’ve just seen happen!"

 At first we were unable to find Molly.
 She had been thrown forward onto the front lawn of a nearby house and surely would have been killed if the driver (a guy named David Tanner) hadn't been so alert.
 He was crying like the rest of us while neighbors called an ambulance.

 Doctors at the hospital had some initial concerns about a brain injury because Molly wouldn’t TALK at first.
-A few hours later when she DID begin to speak, she used a lot of "baby talk" probably because of being in shock.
+A few hours later when she DID begin to speak, she used a lot of "baby talk" probably being in shock.
 Eventually everything returned to normal.
 Miraculously she survived with only a big bruise.